hollyouellette/Credit_Risk_Analysis/README.md

 ## Summary

 In summary, many of these models performed similarly when predicting credit results.
-In this analysis, precision in identifying low credit risk is critical, as a false positive could results in approving credit to a high-risk customer.
+In this analysis, precision in identifying low credit risk is critical, as a false positive could result in approving credit to a high-risk customer.
 For this reason, the low-risk precision is more important than the recall or the sensitivity of the model.

 While all of these models demonstrated high precision in predicting low-risk – the Balance Random Forest Classifier yielded the most impressive results.
 This model exhibited both high precision and high sensitivity when predicting low-risk.
 As a result, this model also yielded the highest Harmonic Mean; 0.95.